datastax/php-driver/features/README.md

 ### Consistency

-You can specify the default consistency to use when you create a new `Cassandra\Cluster`:
+You can specify the default consistency to use for statements execution when you create a new `Cassandra\Cluster`:

 ```php
 <?php